 In your garage

-Clean your workspace, vacuum any webs, don’t leave tools or piles of at-home gym weights lying around, and seal any containers of screws or bolts (hiding places for spiders).
-Place spider traps near where you have seen or suspect black widows are hiding.
+Clean your workspace, vacuum any webs, don’t leave tools or piles of gym weights lying around, and seal any containers of screws or bolts (hiding places for spiders).
+Place spider traps near where you have seen or suspect spiders are hiding.

 In your woodpile